Careers & Work-Life Balance for New Mothers

 The most important part of getting back to work after becoming a new parent is being prepared.
 Having all the bases that you know need covered, covered, is the best way to decrease frustration and to help your days flow easier.
 Keep an infant first aid kit in the newborn’s room and a bag stocked with diapers within arm’s reach so you are ready to use these items on short notice.
 Knowing you are prepared for any situation can help decrease the stress and worry you are likely to face regardless of what is going on with your child.

 A good way to maintain your work-life balance is by delegating responsibilities if you have a partner helping you raise the child.
 While women often want to take care of things themselves and may have a hard time asking for help, it’s important to have a solid and trusting relationship with your partner and allow them to carry their weight in caring for and raising your child.
 Allow them to take care of household chores like cooking and cleaning, as well as changing the baby’s diapers to leave you with time to relax and take care of yourself.
+Find ways to incorporate your little one into physical activities.
+For example, if you enjoy hiking, purchase an all terrain stroller to have them accompany you.

 When you do finally get back to work, it’s important to make a conscious effort to maintain a good work-life balance.
 This means taking steps like dismissing your smartphone, meditating and designating a work uniform to help you create a larger space between your home life and work life.
 While it can be difficult to separate work stresses from life stresses, it’s important to make an active effort to not let too much stress from work into your home life, as this can be harmful to your personal relationships.